 ADDITIONAL REQUIRED INFORMATION:

-A cover letter is required for this position and will be used as a writing sample.
-The cover letter should highlight your knowledge, skills, abilities, and experience as they pertain to the key responsibilities and desired strengths listed in the job description.
-Please attach the cover letter to your application before submitting it online or, if unable to attach to your application, fax it to the contact number provided in the job posting.
+Please attach the cover letter to your application before submitting it online or, if unable to attach to your application, email it to the contact provided in the job posting (if email is not an option, please call the contact person to obtain a fax number).
 Your cover letter will be used to help determine which applicants will advance to the interview phase of the recruitment and selection process.

 If post-secondary education is required to meet the minimum qualifications, you must fill in the Education section of the application.
 If you have not obtained a degree, please indicate the number of units completed.
 Copies of transcripts are required to verify educational credentials if used to meet the minimum qualifications for a position.
-Transcripts can be attached at the time of application or within 48 hours of the close of this recruitment to the contact person listed below.
+Transcripts can be attached at the time of application or provided at the time of interview.

 SPECIAL INSTRUCTIONS FOR FOREIGN EDUCATION

 Education completed in foreign colleges or universities may be used to meet the above requirements, if applicable.
 If utilizing this education you must show that the education credentials have been submitted to a private organization that specializes in interpretation of foreign educational credentials and that such education has been deemed to be at least equivalent to that gained in conventional U.S. education programs; or an accredited U.S. state university reports the other institution as one whose transcript is given full value, or full value is given in subject areas applicable to the curricula at the state university.
 It is your responsibility to provide such evidence when applying.